 While we were installing the roof framing, she commented, "The framing is a bit flimsy, are you going to install braces to strengthen them.

-"Yes, that what all the 1x2's I cut are for," I replied.
-After the framing was installed, we put on the roofing particle-board (a mistake I'll not make again - never use particle-board) and the first layer of roofing material - tar paper.
+"Yes, that's what all the 1x2's I cut are for," I replied.
+After the framing was installed, we put on the roofing particle-board (a mistake I'll not make again—never use particle-board) and the first layer of roofing material—tar paper.
 All this was done with minimal bickering.
 Basically, flat pieces that didn't need special cuts or alignment.
-The tar paper was pretty much the same; line it up with an edge(s), overlap the proper amount, nail and apply lap cement.
+The tar paper was pretty much the same; line it up with an edge(s), overlap the proper amount, nail, and apply lap cement.
 This was a job we had done several times before and had established a cooperative routine.

-I stopped here and stalled doing the front and doors.
+I stopped here and stalled doing the front and the doors.
 What brief discussions we had indicated to me that I was in for big trouble in selecting the material and how to do it.
 I didn't know what to do and then you came through.
 Thank you, thank you, thank you.
-The time couldn't have been much better.
+The timing couldn't have been much better.
 It goes to show that even bad events can lead to some good, at least from my prospective.
-One of our relative was scheduled for an operation and ask that one of us come to help out.
-Since our relative was a female, we decide it would probably be best if she went.
-We made arrangements for her three week trip.
+One of our relatives was scheduled for an operation and ask that one of us come to help out.
+Since our relative was a female, we decided it would probably be best if she went.
+We made the arrangements for her three-week trip.

-Before she left, she made me promise not to finish the roof, but, I didn't promise anything about the front or doors.
-So shortly after she left, I decide what I was going to do and purchased the materials for the front and doors.
+Before she left, she made me promise not to finish the roof, which I did, but I didn't promise anything about the front or doors.
+So shortly after she left, I decided what I was going to do and purchased the materials for the front and doors.
 There was no debate, that may come later but I'm not going to take anything down.
-There were many odd or irregular cuts and I made a mistake or two but I finished the front and doors in a couple of peaceful days.
+There were many odd or irregular cuts and I made a mistake or two, but I finished the front and doors in a couple of peaceful days.
 I'm pleased with the results.
-Now all that is left is to finish the roofing, finish the rear outside wall (she want to install shingles), paint and install interior shelving.
-As far as I'm concerned, this is her bailiwick and I'll just go along -- for the so called ride.
+Now all that is left is to finish the roofing, finish the rear outside wall (she wants to install shingles), paint, and install interior shelving.
+As far as I'm concerned, this is her bailiwick and I'll just go along -- for the so-called ride.

-You may think that I exaggerate, but if anything I believe that I have left much out.
+You may think that I exaggerated, but if anything, I believe that I have left much out.

 I spoke to soon.